Apple Remote Desktop: Releases

 On October 11, 2004, Apple released version 2.1 which improved on a number of existing features while adding the ability to view observed or controlled computers in full-screen mode, the ability to see the displays of computers with more than one monitor and support for mouse right-click and scroll wheels.

 On April 29, 2005, Apple released version 2.2 which added support for Mac OS X 10.4 along with several other bug fixes and improvements to reliability.

-On April 11, 2006, Apple released version 3.0 which is now a Universal Binary and features improved software upgrade functionality, Spotlight searching, as well as increased throughput and encryption for file transfers, and Automator support.
+On April 11, 2006, Apple released version 3.0, a PowerPC-Intel Universal Binary featuring improved software upgrade functionality, Spotlight searching, increased throughput and encryption for file transfers, and Automator support.

 On November 16, 2006, Apple released version 3.1 which provides support for the new Intel-based Xserve Lights Out Management feature.

 On October 18, 2007, Apple released version 3.2 which introduced Mac OS X 10.5 support and compatibility for third-party VNC viewers and servers.

 On August 20, 2009, Apple released version 3.3 which fixed many bugs and allowed function keys and key combinations to be sent to the remote computer instead of the local machine.

 On January 6, 2011, Apple released version 3.4 which provides compatibility with the Mac App Store.

 On July 20, 2011, Apple released version 3.5 which provides compatibility with Mac OS X 10.7.

 On October 22, 2013, Apple released version 3.7 which provides compatibility with OS X 10.9, multiple monitors, and enhancements to remote copy/paste.

 On January 27, 2015, Apple released version 3.8, which primarily added support for OS X 10.10, while also including various user interface improvements, a new icon, stability improvements and the ability to update the application using the Mac App Store, even if the application was not originally installed from that source.
 This version now requires OS X 10.9 or later.

 On February 21, 2017, Apple released version 3.9, which heightened communications security between local and remote computers (including a Preferences checkbox to allow communication with pre-3.9 clients), added support for the MacBook Pro Touch Bar, addressed various stability issues, allowed the user to export and import an encrypted list of computers with user credentials, and debuted the ability to use an "Assistance Cursor" to call attention to items for the remote user.
 This version now requires OS X 10.10.5 or later.

 Starting on October 7, 2019, the next several updates to version 3.9.x would introduce minor user interface and performance improvements and bug fixes.
-Compatibility would be added for Macs with Apple Silicon, and macOS versions up to macOS Sequoia.
+Compatibility was added for Macs with Apple Silicon processors with an Intel-Apple Silicon Universal Binary 2 in version 3.9.4, and for macOS versions up to macOS Sequoia.
 Version 3.9.9 requires macOS Sonoma 14.5 or later.